Weak and Strong Versions of Effective Transfinite Recursion: Weak Effective Transfinite Recursion

 \subsection{Acknowledgements}

 I would like to thank everyone that I and Anton Freund, my PhD advisor, corresponded with during my work on this paper: Lev Beklemishev, Jeffry Hirst, Paul Shafer, and Keita Yokoyama.
+This, of course, extends to the reviewers, whose suggestions were very helpful.
 Finally, I would also like to thank Anton Freund for his input and the many discussions that improved both my arguments and the way they were written down.
 This work was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- Project number 460597863.